CloudChi/FX-Framework/H__Why_JSON.md

 ## JSON
-- JSON parsing, typing, constructing are all natively supported in new versions of FileMaker
+- JSON setting, getting, and typing are all natively supported in FileMaker
   - Previously to this, no consistently supported options
 - JSON is default standard for web APIs
-  - this increases likelihood of any given developer being familiar
+  - Broader range of developers are familiar
+  - Easier to call and receive data from APIs external to FileMaker

 ## XML
 - Can function similarly to JSON